AZaen/B_Sales_Study/README.md

 # B_Sales_Study
-A study done on a public dataset to analyze bike sales
+A study done on a public dataset to analyze sales

 📌 Tools Used
 Microsoft Excel